 At home Æthelstan centralised government, increasing control over the production of charters and summoning leading figures from distant areas to his councils.
 These meetings were also attended by rulers from outside his territory, especially Welsh kings, who thus acknowledged his overlordship.
 More legal texts survive from his reign than from any other 10th-century English king.
 They show his concern about widespread robberies, and the threat they posed to social order.
 His legal reforms built on those of his grandfather, Alfred the Great.

-This scene was built by James Pegrum as part of a series of models on British history.
-Follow us on Facebook and Twitter to see them first.
+These scenes were built by James Pegrum and Dan Harris as part of a series of models on British history.
+Follow us on Facebook, Twitter and Instagram to see them first.